Updated on April 30, 2021

 If you’re in the market for a new vehicle, you probably have several questions.
 Whether you’re wondering how to decide which car to buy or asking yourself how much you can afford, the number of factors to consider can be overwhelming.

-1. Review Your Budget and Find Your Trade-In Value
+1. Review Your Budget

-2. Determine Your Wants and Needs
+2. Determine Your Needs and Wants

 Make a list of non-negotiables pertaining to vehicle size, safety features, fuel economy, and other options.
 This list will help you determine what kind of vehicle will best satisfy your needs.
-Then list everything you want but don’t necessarily need, like technology, conveniences, and style.
+Then list everything you want but don’t necessarily need, like technology, conveniences, and add-ons.
 Keep this list in mind when researching specific models.

 3. Research the Best Brands and Models